 The way to build wealth is to spend less than you save, of course.
 How can you do that?

 Simple: you make a budget.

-Start with how much you make per pay cycle, how much of that is withheld for taxes, how much rent you pay (over that same period), and how much you spend on other non-negotiable expenses, like loan payments and health insurance premiums.
+Start with how much you make per pay cycle, how much of that is withheld for taxes (check out the array of Taxcaster free tools for a little extra help figuring out your taxes), how much rent you pay (over that same period), and how much you spend on other non-negotiable expenses, like loan payments and health insurance premiums.